Edwin-Farid/icourse/README.md

 # icourse

-projek ini untuk menambawah wawasan manusia.
+projek ini dari manusia untuk wawasan manusia.

 build with love using hugo

-from IDev to World
+from Berkah IT to World